 Human capital consists of the knowledge, skills and abilities of the people employed in an organization.
+HCM is about generating and analysing the information needed to develop and manage these people.

-The term was originated by Schultz (1961) who elaborated his concept in 1981 as follows: 'Consider all human abilities to be either innate or acquired.
-Attributes... which are valuable and can be augmented by appropriate investment will be human capital.'
-A more detailed definition was put forward by Bontis et al (1999), as follows.
+The term 'human capital' was originated by Schultz (1961), who elaborated his notion in 1981 as follows:

+Consider all human abilities to be either innate or acquired.
+Attributes... which are valuable and can be augmented by appropriate investment will be human capital.

+A more detailed definition was put forward by Bontis et al (1999):